battis/qdapi/examples/README.md

 | 1 | hello world | purple people eaters |
 | 2 | the quick brown fox | asparagus |
 | 3 | red | raspberry |

+[foo.sql](./foo.sql) is a MySQL script to create exactly this table.